• Australia

 We provide a range of banking and financial products and services to around 8 million customers.
 We employ 48,000 people worldwide.

-National Australia Bank is a financial services organisation with over 40,000 people, operating more than 1,800 branches and service centres, and responsible to more than 460,000 shareholders.
-We operate major financial services franchises in Australia, as well as businesses in New Zealand, Asia, the United Kingdom and the United States.
+National Australia Bank is a financial services organisation with over 40,000 people, operating more than 1,800 branches and service centres and responsible for more than 460,000 shareholders.
+We operate major financial services franchises in Australia and businesses in New Zealand, Asia, the United Kingdom and the United States.
 Each of our brands is uniquely positioned but built on a common commitment to providing quality products and services, fair fees and charges, and relationships built on the principles of help, guidance and advice.

 Westpac Banking Corporation (Westpac) was founded in 1817 and was the first bank established in Australia.

-The Westpac Group has branches and controlled entities throughout Australia, New Zealand and the near Pacific region and maintains offices in key financial centres around the world including London, New York, Hong Kong and Singapore.
+The Westpac Group has branches and controlled entities throughout Australia, New Zealand and the Near Pacific region.
+It maintains offices in key financial centres around the world, including London, New York, Hong Kong and Singapore.

 Setting up an Australian bank account is best done before leaving New Zealand so you can ensure it is set up before your arrival (apply two weeks before you leave for Australia).

-Australian Bank Accounts are made up of an Account Number and a BSB, unlike our bank accounts which is one account number.
+Australian Bank Accounts are made up of an Account Number and a BSB, unlike our bank accounts, which have one account number.
 Please see below:

 Editor’s Note: When my husband and I moved to Australia he setup a bank account through Commonwealth Bank before we left.
 The process was very simple and the customer service department were fantastic.
 I however left it until I got to Australia, as I thought it would be just as easy and one less thing to do before we left.
 This was a big mistake.
 Once you get to Australia there is so much more information they want from you.
 In the end I setup my bank account using the Commonwealth form as if I was still in New Zealand.